-3.1 Pre-Operation -
+3.1 Pre-Operation

-Before placing the FM-lH into operation, check once again the points covered in Section 2.
+Before placing the FM-7.5H into operation, check once again the points covered in Section 2.
 Have you mounted all components physically and made these electrical connections:

-- 1. Primary power to the fuseblock?
+- 1. Primary power to the 3 phase fuse block?

+- 2. 115 volts to the 1 phase fuse block?

-- 2. Program line connected to the exciter?
+- 3. Program line connected to the exciter?

-- 3. 115 volts for the crystal ovens?
+- 4. 115 volts for the crystal ovens?

-- 4. Transmitter connected to antenna or a suitable load?
+- 5. Transmitter connected to antenna or a suitable load?